Creating data mart relationships

 - Data Mart Dimensions

-- For the Lawson Financials Data Mart, Accounting Units, and Accounts dimensions to display.
-For the Project Accounting Data Mart, Activity and Accounting Category dimensions to display.
+- For the Lawson Financials Data Mart, Accounting Units, and Accounts dimensions are displayed.
+For the Project Accounting Data Mart, Activity and Accounting Category dimensions are displayed.

 - Budget Dimension